 Sewage is a form of black water – highly contaminated flood water that comes from sources like the public sewer or the street.
 Consequently, homeowners who have a sewage backup in their homes need to fix the flooding quickly or risk endangering their health and their property.
 To help prevent sewage backups inside a house, CPR24 Restoration has some valuable information you must know.
 Sewage spills caused by toilet overflows, or more generally, sewer backups are very dangerous for a family.
 In these cases, acting quickly is the most important thing.
 You have to protect your family and your home or business.
 Sewer backup is the most common and problematic cause of flooding in Toronto.
-Similar to water damage, sewage backups can cause cosmetic and structural damage to your home or business because sewage is likely to contain mold, parasites, viruses, and bacteria.
+Similar to water damage, sewage backups can cause severe structural damage to your home or business because sewage is likely to contain mold, parasites, viruses, and bacteria.
 It’s a necessity to evacuate everyone with a weakened immune system, young children, and the elderly as the exposed area should be considered hazardous.

 Sewage backup causes